Collateral history for Delirium / Dementia

 - Sleeping pattern: awake at night (Alzheimer’s), early morning waking (depression), fluctuating consciousness (delirium)

-- Cognitive disturbances: aphasia, apraxia, agnosia, difficulty planning/organising
+- Cognitive disturbances: aphasia, apraxia, agnosia (Alzheimer’s)

 Boost your productivity with an OSCEstop membership